arc6828/EA/readme.md

 <img src="./images/341150821_1259974961279584_6952802642499015978_n.jpg" height="400">

 ## Todo
-- Enter with BUY/SELL STOP (นับถอยหลัง 5 แท่ง)
 - filter with beatiful 3 lines
+- calculate lot size with limited risk

 ## Done
-- Enter when cross EMA 8 (temporary)
+- Enter when cross EMA 8
-- input with EMA and Lots
+- input with EMA and Lots (temporary)
 - filter with EMA 200
 - set TP and SL with risk reward ratio 1:1.5